-The Biology major includes General Education, Specialized areas and Free electives.
-37 credit points are related to General Education studies.
-93 credit points focus on specialization studies in Biology, related science and mathematics cognates and a minor selected by the student.
-The 51 credit points in the major include 36 credit points required for all students and 15 elective credit points.
-All students are required to complete 27 credit points of cognates and each student may choose a minor from the list of approved minors offered by the University (except a biology minor) for an additional minimum of 15 credit points.
+The science major includes General Education, Science Core and Free electives.
+Forty credit points are related to General Education studies.
+Ninety credit points focus on Emphasis areas in Science, related Science, and Mathematics cognates and a minor selected by the student.
+The 90 credit points in the major include 54 Core Science credit points required for all students, 15 credit points which are required emphasis courses, 12 credit points which are electives from the emphasis area and 9 credits that are science electives.
+Each student may choose a minor from the list of approved minors offered by the University (except a Science minor) for an additional minimum of 15 credit points.
 A further 6 credit points are free electives which a student may choose from any courses offered by the University.